2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 This is only visible when lightning is active.

 Next to seeing your Lightning balance on BTCPay Server dashboard, administrators will also see the tile for Lightning Services.
-Here administrators can find quick buttons for tools they use to manage their Lightning node; for example, Ride the Lightning is one of the standard tools with BTCPay Server for Lightning node management.
+Here, administrators can find quick buttons for tools they use to manage their Lightning node; for example, Ride the Lightning is one of the standard tools with BTCPay Server for Lightning node management.

 ![image](assets/en/43.webp)